-Note 14.1 Disclosure for Micro, Small and Medium Enterprises
+\\Disclosure for Micro, Small and Medium Enterprises

-On the basis of the information and records available with the management there are no dues payable to Micro, Small and Medium Enterprises as on 31st March, 2019.
-Further, disclosures under the Micro, Small and Medium Enterprises Development Act, 2006 are not applicable for both the above years.
+On the basis of the information and records available with the management there are Rs 4.20 lakh (31 march 2019: Rs Nil) is payable to to Micro, Small and Medium Enterprises as on 31st March, 2020 (31 March 2019: Rs Nil).
+Further, disclosures under the Micro, Small and Medium Enterprises Development Act, 2006 are given below.